jyutzler/Bridge-Systems/system.md

 From there, responder should have enough information to proceed using methods described elsewhere.
 #### Over Interference
 All systems are on over double.

-1NT — (double) — Redouble = Rescue - weak with a long minor (opener bids 2♣, pass or correct)
+1NT — (double) — Redouble = Rescue - weak with a long minor (opener bids 2♣, pass or correct).

 1NT — (2♣) — Double = Stayman without game-forcing values.

 If the opponents intervene over a conventional response, bids carry the same